-The mechanism for simulating unconstrained genericity is the same; this case is simply seen as a special form of constrained genericity, with an empty set of constraints.
-Generic formal type parameters have been interpreted as abstract data types: when unconstrained, they will be seen as abstract data types with no relevant operations.
-The technique works, but it suffers from the heaviness mentioned above, becoming less tolerable here as the dummy types do not correspond to any obviously relevant data abstraction.
+The mechanism for simulating unconstrained genericity is the same; this case is simply seen as a special form of constrained genericity, with an empty set of constaints.
+As above, formal type parameters will be interpreted as abstract data types, but here with no relevant operations.
+The technique works, but suffers from the heaviness mentioned above, becoming less tolerable here as the dummy types do not correspond to any obviously relevant data abstraction.

 Let us apply the previous technique to both our unconstrained examples, swap and stack, beginning with the latter.
-We need a class, say STACKABLE, describing objects that may be pushed onto and retrieved from a stack.
-Since this is true of any object, this class has no property of its own beyond its name:
+We need a class, say STACK-ABLE, describing objects that may be pushed onto and retrieved from a stack.
+Since this is true of any object, this class has no property beyond its name: